KitwareMedical/otm-server/README.md

 The settings for your new application should be as follows:

-* Redirect URLs: http://localhost:8080/datasets/ (trailing slash matters)
+* Redirect URLs: http://localhost:8080/datasets (no trailing slash)
 * Client type: Public
 * Authorization grant type: Authorization code
 * Client Secret: empty